clarkfitzg/sta141c-winter19/README.md

 __Historical background__
 Write a 1 page summary of one programming language.
 How was it used in the past?
 How is it used today?
+This could be useful to introduce git.

+__Theoretical limits__
+Derive Gustafson, Amdahl's laws.

 __Animal movements__
 Given GPS tracking data of where the monkeys have moved, describe how they behave.